 We are an internally managed, non-diversified closed-end investment company that has elected to be regulated as a business development company under the 1940 Act.
 As a business development company, we are required to comply with certain regulatory requirements.
-For instance, we generally have to invest at least 70% of our total assets in "qualifying assets," including securities of private U.S. companies, cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.
+For instance, we generally have to invest at least 70% of our total assets in "qualifying assets," including securities of private U.S. companies, cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less

-From incorporation through December 31, 2005, we were taxed as a corporation under Subchapter C of the Code.
-We will elect to be treated for federal income tax purposes as a RIC under Subchapter M of the Code as of January 1, 2006.
+From incorporation through December 31, 2005, we were taxed as a corporation under Subchapter C of the Internal Revenue Code (the Code).
+We are treated for federal income tax purposes as a RIC under Subchapter M of the Code as of January 1, 2006.
 To qualify for the benefits allowable to a RIC, we must, among other things, meet certain source-of-income and asset diversification and income distribution requirements.
-If we qualify for RIC tax benefits, we generally will not have to pay corporate-level taxes on any income that we distribute to our stockholders.
-However, qualification to be treated as a RIC requires that we comply with certain requirements contained in Subchapter M of the Code.
-For example, a RIC must meet certain requirements, including source-of-income, asset diversification and income distribution requirements, in order to obtain RIC tax treatment.
+Pursuant to this election, we generally will not have to pay corporate-level taxes on any income that we distribute to our stockholders.
+However, such an election and qualification to be treated as a RIC requires that we comply with certain requirements contained in Subchapter M of the Code.
+For example, a RIC must meet certain requirements, including source-of-income, asset diversification and income distribution requirements.
 The income source requirement mandates that we receive 90% or more of our income from qualified earnings, typically referred to as "good income."
 Qualified earnings may exclude such income as management fees received in connection with our SBIC or other potential outside managed funds and certain other fees.